 The core of any EPR ODMR spectrometer is microwave transceiver unit (microwave bridge), which includes generator (transmitter) and microwave receiver.
 The EPR ODMR spectroscopy method is based on the irradiating by microwave energy a sample that is placed into a powerful electromagnetic field.
 The emergence of radio-resonance phenomena, including optical, shows the presence of impurities in the sample of the material.

-The shipped equipment is two powerful microwave transceivers at 94 GHz and 130 GHz for Ioffe Institute.
+Two powerful microwave transceivers at 94 GHz and 130 GHz are shipped to Ioffe Institute.
 These devices are intended to work as the part of EPR ODMR spectrometers operating in 3 mm and 2 mm radio bands.

 Microwave generator modes are continuous or pulsed one, while the pulse mode is necessary for the experiments with the registration of the spin echo.
 There is pulse shaper with 8 output channels, each of which can be programmed up to 8 pulses.
 The duration of each pulse can vary from 2.5 ns to 100 ms in increments of 2.5 nanoseconds.
 There is built-in hardware protection against simultaneous switching of the generator and the receiver.